apartridge/OptiXTemplateProject/README.md

 Contains DLL's necessary for it to run (tested on X64 Win7).
 Copy them into the x64/Debug folder (which is both output directory, intermediate directory and working directory).
 The .cu files are compiled into PTX by NVCC and placed in that folder, where it is read by the runtime for loading of OptiX programs.
-If you have trouble, double check the library directories in project configuration to suit your system.
+If you have trouble, double check the include/library directories in project configuration to suit your system.